RunestoneInteractive/thinkcspy/_sources/PythonTurtle/IterationSimplifiesourTurtleProgram.rst

    wn = turtle.Screen()
    alex = turtle.Turtle()

-   for aColor in ["yellow", "red", "purple", "blue"]:      # repeat four times
+   for a_color in ["yellow", "red", "purple", "blue"]:      # repeat four times
        alex.forward(50)
        alex.left(90)

    wn.exitonclick()

 In the previous example, there were four integers in the list.
 This time there are four strings.
 Since there are four items in the list, the iteration will still occur four times.
-The ``aColor`` variable will be assigned each color in the list.
-We can even take this one step further and use the value of ``aColor`` as part of the computation.
+The ``a_color`` variable will be assigned each color in the list.
+We can even take this one step further and use the value of ``a_color`` as part of the computation.

 .. activecode:: colorlist
     :nocodelens: